 - Voucher Program (DECD/CCAT) It is designed to help keep pace with the state-of-the-art product development and manufacturing technology.
 The program provides companies with access to the expertise they need to become more efficient, productive, and profitable. - Incumbent Worker Training Initiative (DECD/DOL) The program provides financial assistance to train incumbent workers in the appropriate skills to meet current and emerging market needs. - Apprenticeship Program (DECD/DOL) To support a combination of on-thejob training and classroom instruction for apprentices in Connecticut's manufacturing industry.
-Grants awarded through the program can be used for wage subsidy, tuition reimbursement, and to offset the costs of gaining appropriate credentials for apprentices. - CT Bioscience Innovation Fund, which creates the opportunity to develop collaborations with UConn faculty and industry partners to leverage external funds from federal agencies (administered through CI). - Technology Talent Bridge (TTB) A program that connects student interns with work on relevant projects and companies within the state (administered through CI). - Innovation Challenge Allows small companies to meet innovation opportunities established by anchor companies seeking to leverage the ongoing master agreements of UConn with major Connecticut companies (administered through CI). - Multiple collaborations between the University and CCAT to spur innovation within the state's manufacturing sector and facilitate access to state and federal support. - Eli Whitney Equity Fund Provides R&D support and research space to innovative companies receiving investment from CI.
+Grants awarded through the program can be used for wage subsidy, tuition reimbursement and to offset the costs of gaining appropriate credentials for apprentices. - Small Business Incubator Program (SBIP) eases the inherently high financial burden of growing a start-up technology based business in today's economic climate.
+Support under this program is offered to technology companies that are housed in Connecticut based incubator facilities.
+The program is funded by DECD and administered in partnership with CCAT. - CT Bioscience Innovation Fund, creating the opportunity to develop collaborations with UConn faculty and industry partners to leverage external funds from federal agencies administered through CI - Technology Talent Bridge (TTB) a program that connects student interns with work on relevant projects (and companies) within the State administered through CI - Innovation Challenge to work with small companies to meet innovation opportunities established by anchor companies seeking to leverage the ongoing master agreements of UConn with major Connecticut companies administered by CI. - Manufacturing Technical Assistance Program (MTAP) collaboration between the University and the Connecticut Center for Advanced Technology (CCAT) is designed to spur innovation within the state's manufacturing sector administered through UConn and CCAT - Eli Whitney Equity Fund to provide R&D support and research space to innovative companies receiving investment from CI

-A summary of University and joint University-industry intellectual property activities, including the number of disclosures, patents, licenses, new businesses and entrepreneurial activities established with University technologies:
+A summary of university and joint university-industry intellectual property activities, including the number of disclosures, patents, licenses, new businesses and entrepreneurial activities established with university technologies:

 The mission of Technology Commercialization Services within the Office of the Vice President for Research is to expedite and facilitate the transformation of UConn discoveries into products and services that benefit society and drive economic growth and job creation.
-The goals are to bring together UConn researchers and the business community in order to significantly enhance the commercial and societal impact of UConn's research; identify and help move inventions by UConn faculty, staff, and students towards the market through licensing or new company formation; secure patent protection for new technologies where warranted by market forces; and generate industrial support for ongoing applied/translational research projects.
+The goals are to bring together UConn researchers and the business community in order to significantly enhance the commercial and societal impact of UConn's research; identify and help move inventions by UConn faculty, staff and students towards the market through licensing or new company formation; secure patent protection for new technologies where warranted by market forces; and generate industrial support for ongoing applied / translational research projects.

-University inventions have led to more than 600 US Patents with 39 US patents issued to UConn inventors in FY18 alone.
+University inventions have led to more than 500 US Patents - a growing number - with 28 US Patents issued to UConn inventors in FY 2017 alone.
 Additionally, many of our faculty have more intellectual property and patents based on their work at other institutions.

-Recent state initiatives, such as Next Generation Connecticut and Bioscience Connecticut, have enhanced the University's role as a center for innovation, but reduced state funding for new faculty hires has substantially limited its capacity to maximize the hoped for return on investment.
-A new \$169.5 million UConn Technology Park with an anchor facility, the Innovation Partnership Building, designed to house industry-academic research collaborations, is substantially complete and will develop and grow industry relationships and entrepreneurship at the University.
-These initiatives will provide a robust pipeline of innovation, talent, and unique research facilities for technology development, business incubation, and growth.
+Recent State initiatives, such as Next Generation Connecticut and Bioscience Connecticut, have enhanced the University's role as a center for innovation, but reduced State funding for new faculty hires has substantially limited its capacity to maximize the hoped for return on investment.
+A new \$169.5 million UConn Technology Park with an anchor facility, the Innovation Partnership Building, designed to house industry-academic research collaborations, is almost complete and will develop and grow industry relationships and entrepreneurship at the University.
+These initiatives will provide a robust pipeline of innovation, talent and unique research facilities for technology development, business incubation and growth.